cbrookins/cbrookins.github.io/_posts/2014-01-26-Using-IPTABLES-to-only-allow-traffic-through-VPN.markdown

 10. Do not allow any outgoing connections that do not match the above rules

 I test with a constant ping to Google while disconnected from VPN, all of these should fail, then connect to VPN and watch the pings start to succeed.
 I also like to randomly check my connection by using curl with my public IP look-up site of choice.

+Now to save these settings so that they are available at each boot.
+In my case I am using Ubuntu 14.04 but this should be usable for multiple distributions of Linux.

+Save the current iptables rules
+`sudo iptables-save > /etc/ufw/openvpn.rules`

+Edit /etc/rc.local
+`sudo nano /etc/rc.local`

+Add the following above `exit 0`
+    /sbin/iptables-restore < /etc/ufw/openvpn.rules

+Now when you reboot your rules will be restored back into iptables.
+You can confirm this by rebooting and running the command
+`sudo iptables -L`